LDubya/OpenKeyNav/README.md

 [*"Using OpenKeyNav to Enhance the Keyboard-Accessibility of Web-based Data Visualization Tools"* (OSF Preprint)](https://osf.io/preprints/osf/3wjsa) will be presented at the AccessViz workshop, part of IEEE VIS 2024 conference.

+This research paper is funded by the National Institutes of Health through the HIDIVE lab at Harvard University*.

 ## Features

 - **Automatic Keyboard Shortcuts**: Generate and display keyboard shortcuts dynamically.